-- 10. Find Minimum Cost Spanning Tree of a given undirected graph using Kruskal's algorithm. - 11.
+- 9. Sort a given set of elements using Quick sort method and determine the time required to sort the elements.
+Repeat the experiment for different values of n, the number of elements in the list to be sorted and plot a graph of the time taken versus n. - 10.
+Find Minimum Cost Spanning Tree of a given undirected graph using Kruskal's algorithm. - 11.
 Print all the nodes reachable from a given starting node in a digraph using BFS method. - 12.
 Check whether a given graph is connected or not using DFS method. - 13.
 Find a subset of a given set $S = \{s1, s2, Sn\}$ of n positive integers whose sum is equal to a given positive integer d.
-For example, if $S = \{1,2,5,6,8\}$ and d=9 there are two solutions $\{1,2,6\}$ and $\{1,8\}$.
+For example, if $S = \{1,2,5,6,8\}$ and d=9 there are two solutions $\{1,2,6\}$ and $\{1,8\}$ .
 A suitable message is to be displayed if the given problem instance doesn't have a solution. - 14.
 Implement Horspool algorithm for String Matching. - 15.
 Find the Binomial Co-efficient using Dynamic Programming. - 16.
 Find Minimum Cost Spanning Tree of a given undirected graph using Prim's algorithm. - 17.
 Implement Floyd's algorithm for the All-Pairs-Shortest-Paths problem. - 18.
 Compute the transitive closure of a given directed graph using Warshall's algorithm. - 19.
 Implement N Queen's problem using Back Tracking.

-Computer Science & Engineering, (Computer Science & Engineering, nformation Technology & Computer Applications) Shri Vaishnav Vidyapeeth Vishwavidyalaya Indore and a set of set TI EACHIN G & EVA LUATIO N SCH IEMI E 1 THEORY PRAC ГICAL COURSE CODE Category COURSE NAME END SEM University Exam Two Term Exam Teachers Assessment END SEM University Exam Teachers Assessment Th Т Р CREDITS MTCS103 Advance Computer Network 60 20 20 30 20 3 1 2 5
+Board of Studies (Computer Science & Engineering, nformation Technology & Computer Applications) Shri Vaishnav Vidyapeeth Vishwavidyalaya Indore

+TI EACHIN G & EVA LUATIO N SCH IEMI E 1 HEORY PRAC ГICAL COURSE CODE Category COURSE NAME END SEM University Exam Two Term Exam Teachers Assessment END SEM University Exam Teachers Assessment Th Т Р CREDITS MTCS103 Advance Computer Network 60 20 20 30 20 3 1 2 5

-Legends: L - Lecture; T - Tutorial/Teacher Guided Student Activity; P - Practical; C - Credit;
+$\label{eq:Legends: L-Lecture; T-Tutorial/Teacher Guided Student Activity; P-Practical; C-Credit;$

-Teacher Assessment shall be based following components: Quiz/Assignment/ Project/Participation in Class, given that no component shall exceed more than 10 marks.
+\Teacher Assessment shall be based following components: Quiz/Assignment/ Project/Participation in Class, given that no component shall exceed more than 10 marks.